nichcode/PAL/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request.
+See  [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for how and what to contribute.
+Thanks for contributing to PAL.

 ---